Church Music Association of America: Summer Colloquium

 The CMAA began sponsoring an annual Sacred Music Colloquium in 1990, in conjunction with the Ward Center of the Rome School of Music at Catholic University of America.

 The colloquium offers practical instruction in the liturgical practice of Gregorian chant and polyphony.
-Faculty have included CMAA leaders Mahrt, Buchholz, and Skeris, and conductors Wilko Brouwers, Jennifer Donelson-Nowicka, Arlene Oost-Zinner, David Hughes, Gisbert Brandt, and Scott Turkington.
+Faculty have included CMAA leaders Mahrt, Buchholz, and Skeris, and conductors Wilko Brouwers, Jennifer Donelson-Nowicka, Arlene Oost-Zinner, David Hughes, Gisbert Brandt, Horst Buchholz, Christopher Berry, and Alfred Calabrese.
 Guest lecturers, teachers and recitalists have included Langlais scholar Ann Labounsky, Ward Method instructor Amy Zuberbueler, Fr.
 Frank Phillips, C.R.. founder of the Canons Regular of St. John Cantius, vocal pedagogist MeeAe Cecilia Nam, Fr.
-Scott Haynes, S.J.C., Rev. Jeffrey Keyes, chant scholar Edward Schaefer, and organist Jonathan Ryan.
+Scott Haynes, S.J.C., Rev. Jeffrey Keyes, chant scholar Edward Schaefer, and organist Sam Backman.

 In order to promote works of modern sacred music as well as chant and polyphony, the CMAA sponsors new music reading sessions at its colloquia, presenting new works of contemporary composers, including Kevin Allen and Richard Rice.

 In the 1990s, CMAA's meetings and colloquia on sacred music were held at Christendom College in Front Royal, Virginia, with music professor Kurt Poterack, then editor of Sacred Music, serving as director.
 At the initial gatherings, Colloquium choirs traveled to the National Shrine of the Immaculate Conception to sing at a liturgy.

 Beginning in 2003, the location was Catholic University of America, and the four-day program included sung Mass daily at the neighboring National Shrine.

 In 2008 the program expanded to 250 participants and to six days, relocating to Chicago's Loyola University.
 Daily Masses, in English or Latin, including the traditional and modern forms of the Roman Rite, were sung at the Madonna della Strada Chapel, as well as Solemn Vespers, and Holy Hours with Exposition and Benediction.

 In 2010 and 2011 the seven-day Summer Colloquium was held at Pittsburgh's Duquesne University.
 Programs included expanded lecture series, sessions for organists, and a full orchestral Mass.
 The 2012 and 2013 colloquia were held in Salt Lake City, Utah, at the Cathedral of the Madeleine and the neighboring Madeleine Choir School.
 During the 2013 event, Archbishop Alexander King Sample presented a lecture on "The Spirit of the Liturgy", according to the thought of Pope Benedict XVI.
 The Colloquium has since been held at major churches and cathedrals in Indianapolis, St. Louis, St. Paul (MN), Chicago, and Philadelphia.

 The breadth of faculty and speakers at the Colloquium continues to expand, with scholars, artists and clergy including the Most Rev. Andrew Cozzens, bishop of the Diocese of Crookston; organ virtuoso and Director of Music, Liturgy & Sacred Arts at the Chapel of Saint Thomas Aquinas at the University of Saint Thomas Dr. Jacob Benda; and Fr.
 Mark Bachmann, O.S.B.

 choirmaster of Clear Creek Abbey, a monastery of the Solesmes Congregation in Oklahoma.

 Audio and video recordings of the liturgical and musical offerings of Colloquium liturgies, lectures and addresses are available and widely disseminated on the internet.